 How to improve your Chase Sapphire Preferred approval odds:

 You must be at least 18 years old and have either an SSN or an ITIN.

 Have a credit score of at least 700.
 That means you’ll require at least good credit for approval.

-Having a steady income and minimizing your debts relative to your income is preferable.
+Having a steady income and low existing debt load is preferable.

 To get a better understanding of where you stand in terms of your chances of approval for the Chase Sapphire Preferred and other credit cards, you can check your credit score for free, right here on WalletHub.